-CW: depression, anxiety
+cw: depression, anxiety

 Recently, I was playing a game of Bananagrams Snatch with some friends at a student retreat.
 Though I did not let it show, I remember walking away from that game extremely down and dispirited: throughout the course of the game, I had failed to ‘snatch’ a single word for myself.
 At that moment, I realised how much my mind had been affected by depression.
 Whereas word games like Bananagrams used to be among my most enjoyable pastimes, that particular occasion must have been one of the most terrible experiences in recent memory.
 Simply put, I no longer possess the speed of word recognition that I once did.
 In fact, everything thought-related has slowed down.
 And as someone who heavily prizes my own intellectual capability, it has been a real blow to my sense of self-worth.
-The “cleverest guy in the school”, admittedly a title that I was unwillingly slapped around with in my late teens, now fails to fluently string words together to form sentences.
+The “cleverest guy in the school”, admittedly a title that I was slapped around with during my late teens, now fails to fluently string words together to form sentences.
 I used to make impromptu speeches in public and take part in debating contests, for goodness’ sake!

 how the mighty have fallen